 Extend Sensu’s functionality with plugins, which provide executables for performing status or metric checks, mutators for changing data to a desired format, and handlers for performing an action on a Sensu event.

-Assets are shareable, reusable packages that make it easier to deploy Sensu plugins.
-To start using and deploying assets, read Install plugins with assets to become familiar with workflows that involve assets.
+Dynamic runtime assets are shareable, reusable packages that make it easier to deploy Sensu plugins.
+To start using and deploying assets, read Use dynamic runtime assets to install plugins to become familiar with workflows that involve assets.

 Use Bonsai, the Sensu asset index

-Bonsai, the Sensu asset index, is a centralized place for downloading and sharing plugin assets.
+Bonsai, the Sensu asset index, is a centralized place for downloading and sharing dynamic runtime assets.
 Make Bonsai your first stop when you need to find an asset.
 Bonsai includes plugins, libraries, and runtimes you need to automate your monitoring workflows.
 You can also share your asset on Bonsai.

 Install plugins with the sensu-install tool

 To use community plugins that are not yet compatible with Sensu Go, use the

 If you’ve used previous versions of Sensu, you’re probably familiar with the Sensu Community Plugins organization on GitHub.
 Although some of these plugins are enabled for Sensu Go, some do not include the components necessary to work with Sensu Go.
 Read each plugin’s instructions for information about whether it is compatibile with Sensu Go.